shaystrong/floss-dab-hairwhip/README.md

 # Floss!
 Dab!
 Hair whip!

 This app uses a <a href='https://teachablemachine.withgoogle.com/'>Teachable Machine</a>
 Tensorflow model in the browser to predict, using your pose in the webcam, whether you are doing the floss, dab, or hair whip.
+If you are doing the Dab (> 0.6 confidence), you get a 🍓.
+If you are flossing (> 0.6 confidence), you get a 😍.
+If you are doing a hair whip (> 0.6 confidence), you get a 🐼.

 ## Model Training